manishym/steelfusion-handoff/README.md

 The script arguments are:
 array-model : the type of the array we are running scripts against.
 Reference supported array table for the correct array name.
 work-dir : WORK_DIR for handoff
-storage-array : storage array ip/hotname
+array-model : array name, see 'Hadware Tested' table for the correct name array : storage array ip/hotname
 system: storage array system, this key is only for EVA managed arrays
 proxy-host : ESX Proxy Server ip/hotname
 access-group : SAN Initiator group to which proxy host is mapped